-- 10. Each party will notify the other of any material changes in their respective professional secrecy legislation.
-The parties will use their best endeavours to notify the other of serious financial and operational difficulties experienced by firms active in their respective jurisdictions. - 11.
-To the extent permitted by applicable laws, regulations and requirements, each Authority will use reasonable efforts as far as practicable to provide the other Authority on a timely basis with any information that is in its possession or discovered which: - (a) gives rise to a suspicion of a breach of the applicable laws, regulations or requirements of the other Authority; or - (b) will be likely to assist in administering laws, regulations of requirements of the other Authority, if provided to the Authority. - 12.
-Where the specific conduct set out in the request for assistance may constitute a breach of a law, regulation or requirement in both the territory of the requesting and the requested Authorities, the relevant Authorities will consult to determine the most appropriate means for each Authority to provide assistance. - 13.
-The PRA will notify the FSC and the FSS of plans to examine any branch of a U.K. banking or insurance organisation located in the Republic of Korea and the FSC and the FSS will notify the PRA of plans to inspect any branch of a Korean banking and insurance organisation located in the United Kingdom, where such examination is necessary in accordance with the home authority's regulatory function.
-The examination may be conducted either by the home authority directly or by a third party on its behalf.
-The home authority shall give, where practicable, at least 7 days' notice of any such examination or inspection.
-The home authority may inform the host authority of any subject matter in which it has a particular concern or interest.
-The host authority may, at its discretion, accompany the home authority to any examination or inspection.
+- 12. Each party will notify the other of any material changes in their respective professional secrecy legislation.
+The parties will use their best endeavours to notify the other of serious financial and operational difficulties experienced by firms active in their respective jurisdictions. - 13.
+To the extent permitted by applicable laws, regulations and requirements, each Authority will use reasonable efforts as far as practicable to provide the other Authority on a timely basis with any information that is in its possession or discovered which:

+- (a) gives rise to a suspicion of a breach of the applicable laws, regulations or requirements of the other Authority; or - (b) will be likely to assist in administering laws, regulations of requirements of the other Authority, if provided to the Authority. - 14.
+Where the specific conduct set out in the request for assistance may constitute a breach of a law, regulation or requirement in both the territory of the requesting and the requested Authorities, the relevant Authorities will consult to determine the most appropriate means for each Authority to provide assistance. - 15.
+The PRA will notify DFSA of plans to examine any branch or subsidiary of a banking or insurance organisation located in the United Kingdom and the DFSA will notify the PRA of plans to inspect any branch or subsidiary of a UK banking and insurance organisation located in the DIFC.
+The authority in the jurisdiction where such examinations or inspections are to take place may inform the examining or inspecting authority of any subject matter in which it has a particular concern or interest.